 Welcome to our group website

-Research in our group focuses among others on developing novel methods to describe and understand the quantum interactions between light and matter.
-Our research could be applied towards developing exotic quantum technologies devices such as single-photon switches, quantum processors and also for fundamental science in the area of strongly correlated quantum systems.
+Research in our group focuses among others on developing novel methods to describe and understand the quantum interactions between light and matter in a variety of platforms including quantum superconducting qubits, cold atoms and ions, and photonic systems.
+Our research could be applied towards developing exotic quantum technologies and devices such quantum processors and quantum simulators, and also for fundamental science in the area of strongly correlated quantum systems.
 Our work is highly interdisciplinary and spans areas such as quantum optics, nano-photonics, condensed matter physics, as well as quantum information science. read more.

 June 2017: Spectral signatures of many-body localization of interacting photons (collaboration with Google-Martinis group)